Students pursue their bachelor’s degree for a plethora of reasons:

 “I never really expected to get a degree.
 So for me, it’s huge.
 I’m proud of myself for achieving it first and foremost.

-"One of the biggest things I learned at Cornerstone was that it gave me confidence to be able to stand up and do a presentation off the cuff or just to have some leadership experience in the cohort.
+“One of the biggest things I learned at Cornerstone was that it gave me the confidence to be able to stand up and do a presentation off the cuff or just to have some leadership experience in the cohort.
 Now I see myself as someone who can actually do what I set out to do.

 “It just changed me completely—from being nervous about trying new things to now going with confidence and with a willingness to do something new.